willtyler98/willtyler98.github.io/README.md

 ## Room for Improvement

 * I am not completely satisfied with the look of the about me page.
 It could use some smoother styles / improvements.
-* The GitHub icon is too big compared to the other icons.
-This one is different because it is an svg icon, and it is difficult to change the size of the icon without changing the overall size of the button.